luminousmen/xkblang/README.md

 ### Installation

-The only dependency is libX11.
+Xkblang written on pure C. The only dependency is libX11.

 ```Makefile
 $ make
 $ sudo make install